telliott99/MyMath/int2+-apps/moments.rst

 Sphere
 ======

 Start with the sphere.
-It's analogous to the ring, but harder.
+It's analogous to the ring.
 I struggled with this one, by not using the appropriate slant height when calculating the area of a slice.
 I found another approach online:

 http://www.miniphysics.com/uy1-calculation-of-moment-of-inertia-of_04.html